KokkinosThanos/The-Solar-System/README.md

 - Mysql

 -----------------------------

+The real-time GraphQL playground at https://solar-system.kokkinos-thanos.com/graphql.
 This application is dockerised, as you clone it you can test it localy.
--
-Also check the real-time GraphQL playground at https://solar-system.kokkinos-thanos.com/graphql